 For bags made for a colder climate, you are looking at some extra weight.
 If a bag is meant to go in your car then weight may not be an issue at all.
 Here is one example I found of a bag that would be useful for cold weather car travel emergencies.

 This bag is rated to -25 ªF and weighs 9.5 lbs.
 Although this bag may be too heavy to pack around a lot, it might be good to have in situations like unexpected weather or car breakdowns.

 I remember over the years seeing a lot of cars stuck on the side of the road during bad blizzards.
 A bag like this could save a life.
 You can zip two of these together to make a double bag too.

 Synthetics Vs. Goose Down

 I really like goose down generally but it does not perform well when wet.
-If you can find a bag that will keep the down totally dry then go for it but otherwise you are better off with synthetic fills.
+If you can find a bag that will keep totally dry then go for it but otherwise, you are better off with synthetic fills.
 The downside is that synthetics usually weigh more.

 A Combined Approach

 Although I was able to find what I think are some great options for those that want an affordable bag for an unexpected night out, I do feel that it is important to point out that a lot of these bags would be greatly improved if they were combined with a basic lightweight fleece blanket.

 A fleece blanket with a mylar blanket over it is a big improvement over just mylar which is not going to be the most comfortable thing to sleep in by itself.
 In extreme circumstances, an inexpensive fleece liner will offer additional warmth and protection from moisture.